saulamsal/InspiringDots/README.md

 Update 1: Issue with using solely the drag & drop API is that I wouldn't be able to properly specify a "drop zone".
 Thus I'll be creating a custom drop effect.

+Update 2: The issue isn't with the drag & drop API.
+I've found the solution to the dropzone issue.
+I'm going to create 5 divs, place them where the 5 holes are in the logo.
+This way I can easily create the drag&drop functions without too much clutter.

 ## HTML5 & CSS3